nd1012/Stream-Serializer-Extensions/README.md

 - No object referencing fields
 - Fixed length contents

+**CAUTION**: If the structure changes, it can't be deserialized using `Marshal` anymre.
+For cold storage consider to implement `IStreamSerializerVersion` and use `WriteSerializedStruct*` and `ReadSerializedStruct*` instead.

-**TIP**: A structure may implement the `IStreamSerializer` inferface and be written using the `WriteSerialized*` methods.
+**TIP**: A structure may implement the `IStreamSerializer` inferface and be written using the `WriteSerializedStruct*` methods.
 For reading you can use the `ReadSerializedStruct*` methods.

 ## Custom serializer